openqasm/openqasm/source/language/types.rst

 compiler to do constant folding and other such optimizations.
 Scientific calculator-like operations on run-time values require extern function calls as described later and are not available by default.
-Real constants can be cast to other types.
-Casting attempts to preserve the semantics, but information can be lost, since variables have fixed precision.
-Unlike casting from other types, implicit casts from real constants are permitted.
+Real constants can be cast to other types, just like other values.

 A standard set of built-in constants which are included in the default namespace are listed in table `1 <#tab:real-constants>`__.
 These constants